-I’m using this example to highlight the importance of preparing far enough in advance and leaving adequate time to put together a proposal.
-I know this has been mentioned before, but it seems there are still an awful lot of folks out there who operate in the last-minute mode, trying their very best to put a proposal together as those last minutes are ticking away on the clock!
+I’m using this example to highlight the importance of preparing far enough in advance and leaving adequate time to put a proposal together.
+I know this has been mentioned before, but it seems there are still an awful lot of folks out there who operate in the “last minute” mode, trying their very best to put a proposal together as those last minutes are ticking away on the clock!

-How many of you read the “Grant Deadlines” section that usually is located right beneath this article every month?
-For many of these grants, only two months’ notice (or less) before the deadline is not enough time to collect all the information and work out all the details needed to submit a comprehensive proposal.
-However, even if you don’t have time to apply for the current funding cycle, you can use this information to prepare for future competitions under the same program.
+How many of you read the “Grant Deadlines” section that appears in this publication every month?
+For some of these grants, only two months’ notice (or less) prior to the deadline is not enough time to collect all of the information and work out all of the details needed to submit a comprehensive proposal.
+However, even if you don’t have time to apply for the current funding cycle, you can still use this information to prepare for future competitions under the same program.

-If the description of the grant program seems to fit some projects that your district would like to implement, do the research as soon as you see the information.
+If the description of the grant program seems to fit with some projects that your district would like to implement, do the research as soon as you see the information.
 (Better yet, do the research as soon as you identify some project ideas!)
-Contact the funder and ask for the request for proposal (RFP) or giving guidelines, or find out if this information is posted on a web site.
-Ask if there is a mailing list you can join to receive more information.
+Contact the funder and ask for the RFP (request for proposal) or giving guidelines, or find out if this information is on a web site.
+Ask if there is a mailing list that you can join to receive more information.

 When you get the information about applying, review it and make a reasonably quick decision about whether it is worthwhile to apply for the upcoming competition.
-Realistically examine what material must be included and ask if this material is available.
+Realistically examine what material must be included, and ask if this material is available.
 Do you meet the funder’s eligibility requirements?
-What kind of time do staff members have to work on the grant?
+What kind of time do staff have within the time frame to actually work on the grant?

-A decision must be made that is not influenced too much by the amount of the grant award, because a poorly conceived project that is translated into a hastily written proposal is not likely to be funded, anyway.
+A decision must be made that is not influenced by the amount of the grant award, because a poorly-conceived project that is translated into a hastily-written proposal is not likely to be funded, anyway.
 If you decide not to pursue a grant opportunity this year, note when the competition was announced and whether a new one is expected next year.
-Make a list of all the items you’ll need and start collecting them now.
+Make a list of all the items you’ll need, and start collecting them now.
 Design a simple database to include information about funders for easy future reference.
-Keep copies of funders’ RFPs and guidelines on hand, so you can get a jump on the competition for next year.
+Also, keep copies of funders’ RFPs and guidelines on hand, so you can get a jump on the competition for next year.